Biden White House announces new effort to focus on 'domestic violent extremism'

 The topic of assessing "DVE" comes after Biden, during his inaugural address, addressed "a rise of political extremism, of White supremacy and domestic terrorism," which he said, "we must confront and we will defeat."

-Biden’s address came just two weeks after the Jan.
+The announcement comes just two weeks after the Jan.
 6 Capitol riot, which left five people dead – including a U.S. Capitol Police officer – as pro-Trump supporters stormed the Capitol as a joint session of Congress attempted to certify the electoral votes for Biden’s 2020 presidential victory.

+And it also comes as anti-fascist protesters have taken to the streets in Portland and Seattle to cause destruction and chaos this week.

 PELOSI DEFENDS IMPEACHMENT IN FACE OF BIDEN'S CALL FOR UNITY: 'WE MUST DO IT'

-"Bringing America together, uniting our people, uniting our nation," Biden continued.
-"And I ask every American to join me in this cause."
-Biden said the country must "fight the foes we face," which he said includes "anger, resentment and hatred, extremism, lawlessness, violence, disease, joblessness, hopelessness."

-"With unity, we can do great things – important things," he said.
-"We can right wrongs."

-At this point, it is unclear which groups and what type of behavior the Biden Administration considers "domestic violent extremism."
+At this point, it is unclear which groups and what type of behavior the Biden administration considers "domestic violent extremism" -- and whether the rioting at the Capitol and violence in cities like Portland and Seattle this week would be classified "DVE."

 The White House did not respond to Fox News’ requests for comment on the matter.